flinstonpf/prework/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) My question about web development is how to write effective and maintainable code.
 Even in a simple program like this one it can easily become convoluted if we keep adding more classes to our program.
 I also look forward to backend development part of web development.
 I know that databases are a critical component and I have worked with those before, but I have yet to work with any Backend APIs or anything complicated to which I am looking forward to.
+My interests also lie within the realm of front-end development.
+I find making sites that are visually appealing is a critical part of any working website.
+Personally, I have a very poor grasp over this aspect of web development and hope to improve that through my participation in the SITE program.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[YOUR ANSWER HERE]
+If I had a few more hours on this project I would definitely improve the UI of the application.
+Currently, it is rather barebones and I stuck with what the tutorial provided and made mainly simple changes to the UI.
+For a simple application like this one the UI and visual appeal are the parts that can improved the most to appeal to a greater audience.
+Of course other improvements can be made, like allowing the user to choose a "difficulty" where they can select how many turns they have to progress before winning.
+The amount of squares or boxes that appear on the screen should also be adjustable by the user.
+There could also be a mode that goes on forever and even implements a leaderboard, so the user can see their personal records as well as the records of others.
+All of these improvements are things I would have done if I had a few more hours to work on this project.

 ## License

-    Copyright [YOUR NAME]
+    Copyright Peter Flis

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.